 Biden, in a Washington Post op-ed published Saturday, laced into Trump for quitting the nuclear deal that Britain, France, Germany, Russia, China and the European Union also signed onto.
 But Biden also suggested that he’s still holding onto at least a sliver of hope that the Iranians will come back into compliance.

 “My administration will continue to increase diplomatic and economic pressure until Iran is ready to return to compliance with the 2015 nuclear deal, as I remain prepared to do,” he wrote.

-Israeli officials, who briefed reporters before Biden arrived in Israel, said the U.S. and Israel would issue a broad-ranging “Jerusalem Declaration” on Thursday that will take a tough stance on Iran’s nuclear program.
+Israeli officials, who briefed reporters before Biden’ departed Washington late Tuesday, said the U.S. and Israel would issue a broad-ranging “Jerusalem Declaration” that will take a tough stance on Iran’s nuclear program.

 The declaration commits both countries to use “all elements of their national power against the Iranian nuclear threat,” according to an Israeli official who spoke on the condition of anonymity to preview the statement.

 The official said the Israelis would stress to Biden their view that Iran has calculated “time is on their side” and is loath to give any concessions.
 The Biden administration’s last round of indirect negotiations with Iran in Doha, Qatar, late last month ended without success.

 Separately, Biden and Lapid issued a joint statement Wednesday announcing the two nations were launching a new strategic high-level dialogue on technology.
 The partnership is to focus on the use of emerging technologies, including artificial intelligence and other tech-based solutions, to take on global challenges such as pandemic preparedness and climate change.